aniket-sriv-0810/aniket-sriv-0810/README.md

 # 💡 About Me
 ✔ MERN Stack Expert - Proficient in building scalable and efficient web applications. <br/>
-✔ Passionate Programmer - Strong foundation in Data Structures & Algorithms (DSA) and problem-solving.
+✔ Passionate Programmer - Strong foundation in Data Structures & Algorithms (DSA) and problem-solving.<br/>
-✔ Tech Enthusiast - Always eager to explore new technologies and frameworks.
+✔ Tech Enthusiast - Always eager to explore new technologies and frameworks.<br/>

 ## 🌐 Socials: